-At Aegis Law Firm, our Los Angeles Religious Discrimination Attorney is committed to upholding the rights of individuals who have experienced discrimination in the workplace based on their religious beliefs.
+At Aegis Law Firm, our Los Angeles workplace discrimination lawyers is committed to upholding the rights of individuals who have experienced discrimination in the workplace based on their religious beliefs.
 We understand the importance of religious freedom and the detrimental impact that discrimination can have on an individual’s professional and personal life.
-If you have experienced religious discrimination, arrange a free consultation today by calling (949) 379-6250 or messaging us online
+If you have experienced religious discrimination, arrange a free consultation today by calling (949) 379-6250 or messaging us online.

 Religious discrimination occurs when an individual is treated unfavorably or harassed in the workplace because of their religious beliefs or practices.
 Here are common scenarios that qualify as religious discrimination: